 To enroll their children, families need to meet certain eligibility requirements.
 You can find more information in the FAQs, but here are some key points:

 - The program is for four year olds.
-To be eligible, students must turn four by September 1 of the year they will be attending the program.
+Eligible children must turn four by September 1 of the year they will be attending the program.

 - To attend for free, families need to meet the eligibility requirements.
 They must live in the City of San Antonio or its extraterritorial jurisdiction.
-Also, they must live in one of the participating school districts—East Central ISD, Edgewood ISD, Harlandale ISD, North East ISD, Northside ISD, San Antonio ISD, South San Antonio ISD, and Southwest ISD—or enroll their children through New Frontiers Public Schools, a participating charter school.
+Also, they must live in one of the participating local school districts: East Central ISD, Edgewood ISD, Harlandale ISD, North East ISD, Northside ISD, San Antonio ISD, South San Antonio ISD, and Southwest ISD.
 In addition, they must meet Texas Education Agency (TEA) requirements for free public school prekindergarten.

 - Families who don’t meet the eligibility requirements to attend for free can enroll their children through the sliding scale tuition program, with monthly payments based on family income and household size.
 Ten percent of seats are reserved for tuition paying students.

 If you are researching San Antonio preschools and looking ahead to the future, you can sign up for the interest list to get email updates and to learn about events like tours and open houses.
-We also recommend following their social media channels (Facebook, Instagram, Twitter, LinkedIn, and YouTube) and joining the San Antonio Charter Moms discussion group on Facebook.
+We also recommend following their social media channels (Facebook, Instagram, Twitter, YouTube, and LinkedIn) and joining the San Antonio Charter Moms discussion group on Facebook.

 Facts About Pre-K 4 SA

 The education centers are full of joy and play, but they are also calm and soothing.
-Behind the scenes, a lot of research and preparation goes into making the students’ explorations meaningful and creating a long term impact on San Antonio’s workforce development.
+Behind the scenes, a lot of research and preparation goes into making the students’ explorations meaningful and creating a long term impact on the workforce trajectory of San Antonio.

 Early childhood education is important, but sometimes families face obstacles to access San Antonio preschools.
 Pre-K 4 SA strives to be welcoming by providing free transportation to and from the centers at depots across town.
 The special buses have seats designed for young children, including five point safety harnesses.